openimsdk/open-im-server/deployments/Readme.md

   name: openim-minio-secret
 type: Opaque
 data:
-  minio-root-user: cm9vdA== # update to your minio accessKeyID encoded in base64
+  minio-root-user: cm9vdA== # update to your minio accessKeyID encoded in base64, if need empty, you can set to ""
-  minio-root-password: b3BlbklNMTIz # update to your minio secretAccessKey encoded in base64
+  minio-root-password: b3BlbklNMTIz # update to your minio secretAccessKey encoded in base64, if need empty, you can set to ""
 ```

 #### Kafka: